 Day 2 : Three Days Perfect Udaipur Itinerary

 - Hathipol market

-Also, if you want to do shopping in Udaipur, one can visit Hathipol market while returning from your day trip.
+Also, if you want to do shopping in Udaipur, you can visit the Hathipol market while returning from your day trip.

 Ranakpur Jain Temple is one of the highly recommended places in Udaipur.
 While returning back from the Kumbhalgarh fort, I decided to do a detour to explore one of the architectural wonders of India named Ranakpur Jain temple.
 Built-in the 15th century by the Jain businessman Seth Dharna Sah with the help of the Maharaja Rana Kumbha, the Ranakpur Jain Temple is one of the most sacred and important pilgrimage sites for the Jains.

 It took 50 years to complete this magnificent structure.
-The very first look of the white marble architecture was breathtaking.
-The exquisite details, marble carvings, and the spectacular craftsmanship will amaze you once you step inside.
-Whether it is the high ceilings, lofty pillars, miniature sculptures on the pillars, and the intricate carvings, it makes a beholder dazed in awe.
+The very first look at the white marble architecture was breathtaking.
+The exquisite details, marble carvings, and spectacular craftsmanship will amaze you once you step inside.
+Whether it is the high ceilings, lofty pillars, miniature sculptures on the pillars, or the intricate carvings, it makes a beholder dazed in awe.